Blackjack Card Counting

 - One hand at $400 per hand.

-In theory, you want to bet as low as possible when the count is against you, or in the negative, and as much as possible when the count is in your favor.
-In a perfect world, you’d only bet when the count was favorable.
-While you can operate in only positive counts, it’s difficult and requires a team or a great deal of standing around trying to not let the casinos know what you’re doing.
-You can read more about these two options below in the only playing positive counts section.
+You’d only bet when the count was favorable in a perfect world.
+While you can operate in only positive counts, it isn’t easy and requires a team or a great deal of standing around trying not to let the casinos know what you’re doing.

 Finding the “True” Count